paul-hammant/tbd/content/game-changers/index.md

 to experiment with multiple parallel active branches won out, and we had some dark years generally for Trunk Based Development ahead.

-Microsoft installed a special version of Perforce called "Source Depot".
+Microsoft installed a custom build of Perforce called "Source Depot".
 It tool over from SLM/Slime (mentioned above).
-We're not sure, but MicroSoft may have embraced the multiple possibility from branching strategies within SourceDepot (SD) from that moment.
+We're not sure, but MicroSoft may have embraced the possibility of multiple active branches (rather than Trunk Based Development) within their SourceDepot (SD) install from that moment.

-Google installed Perforce (see below) and embraced a Trunk Based Development model with it, and rose to every scaling challenge as they grew with tooling around it, including more than a few straight inventiones of technology/technique.
+Google installed Perforce (see below) and embraced a Trunk Based Development model with it from the outset.
+They rose to every scaling challenge with extra tooling around it, including more than a few actual inventions of technology and technique.

 ### Perforce's High-Level SCM Best Practices white paper